TweakMunich/metricsinyourface/README.md

 The Pi retrieves values to be displayed from the server based on the display ID and the `domain` string.
 For example if `valueprefix` is `foo` and a display with the ID 3 is connected to the Pi, it will look for the value of the parameter `foo3`.

 ## Server-side code

 The `server` folder contains the code running on a public cloud.
 It starts a simple Web server available via HTTP.

-To make it run on your machine, execute : `npm install`, then `node app.js`.
-A deployment script has been provided to more easily deploy on a Linux box.
+Execute : `npm install`, then `node app.js`.
+A deployment script more easily deploys on a Linux box.
 See the sub directory : deployment scripts.
 It has been tested on an EC2 instance AWS Linux AMI.

 The server can easily run on AWS Beanstalk: create a zip from the file contained in the server folder after having done an 'npm install' and follow the instruction on AWS Beanstalk wizard.